 Aside from VAT, which is submitted and paid quarterly, sole traders pay tax via the Self-Assessment Tax Return every January.

-Most sole traders find that opening a separate account makes keeping track of income and expenses, and in turn, working out how much tax they owe, a lot easier.
-With regards to paying yourself, as a sole trader you’re free to use the money you’ve earned as and when you like.
-After all, it’s yours and not the company’s.
+Most sole traders find that opening a separate bank account makes keeping track of income and expenses, and in turn, working out how much tax they owe, a lot easier.
+With regards to paying yourself, as a sole trader, you’re free to use the money you’ve earned as and when you like.
+After all, it’s yours and not the companies.
 That said, keeping to a set amount each month will help with budgeting.
 You also need to make sure you have enough left over for tax, while building up a rainy day fund is generally seen as a smart thing to do.

 Appointing an accountant can save you time and stress when starting up on your own.
 If you would like to speak to someone about any of the above information or any other queries you may have, arrange a callback and a member of the team will be in touch.